 Certainly, the responsibility to explain this in detail lies with the doctor or the surgeon who is performing the surgery.
 We feel proud to say that we explain all this in individual detail to all our patients.
 Depending upon their other digestive symptoms.
-Also treatment for the same is also suggested.
-In most of the cases that would comprise just diet and lifestyle change with or without a laxative or antacid mediation.
+Also, treatment for the same is also suggested.
+In most cases that would comprise just diet and lifestyle change with or without a laxative or antacid mediation.
 We thus see excellent functional results and quality of life in our patients after surgery.
-This is the reason why our patients rate Dr Chirag Thakkar as the best doctor for gallbladder stone treatment.
+This is the reason why our patients rate Dr. Chirag Thakkar as the best doctor for gallbladder stone treatment.

 Adroit centre for Digestive and surgery is one the best hospital for Gallbladder stone treatment and surgery in Ahmedabad, Gujarat (India).
 Boosting of a large number of successful surgeries and satisfied patients.
 The center is headed by Dr. Chirag Thakkar.
 He is very active in writing blogs and creating videos on the subjects of his expertise to guide patients to understand their problems and their solutions.
 His other areas of expertise are the treatment for GERD/Acid reflux/Heartburn, Surgery for Hernia and hiatus hernia, Bariatric surgery and weight loss management.
 The centre is one of the few having facilities for Esophageal manometry and 24 hr pH with Impedance study.